 Your loan process can be delayed if you don’t supply the homeowners insurance agent and company contact information to the lender right away.

 “Once you find the home you want to purchase, hunt for the best policy that suits your needs and confirm that it meets your lender’s requirements,” says Warner Quiroga, a real estate investor and owner of Prestige Home Buyers on Long Island, N.Y.

-The insurance policy should take effect on the day you officially own the property.
+The insurance policy should take effect on the day you officially own the property, if you arrange the policy far enough ahead.
 Make sure your insurance provider knows if the closing date changes.
 You don’t want to be uninsured for even a couple of days.

 If you’re like most Americans, your home is probably your largest and most valuable asset.
 Not only does it provide a place for you and your family to live, it also serves as a financial resource that can increase in value and help you grow your long-term wealth.

-But this shelter and security can disappear overnight if your home is damaged or destroyed by a disaster, burglary, or vandalism, or you are sued by someone who sustains an injury on your property.
-Any of these circumstances can lead to financial ruin or displacement of your family.
+But this feeling of shelter and security can disappear overnight if your home is damaged or destroyed by a disaster, burglary, or vandalism.
+Any of these circumstances can lead to financial ruin or, in some cases, displacement of your family.

 “Homeowners insurance coverage provides you with financial protection against loss due to disasters, theft, and accidents.
 A standard policy not only insures the structure, but it also covers your belongings in case of a disaster and offers liability protection in the event of an injury or property damage lawsuit,” said Mark Friedlander, director of Corporate Communications for the Insurance Information Institute in St. Johns, Fla.